Operation Aphrodite: Project history

 At RAF Honington, B-17F and B-17G Flying Fortress bombers were stripped of all normal combat armament and all other non-essential gear (armor, turrets and guns, bomb racks, radio transceiver, seats, etc.), relieving them of about 12000 lb of weight.
-To allow easier exit when the pilot and co-pilot were to parachute out, the usual escape hatch was removed, and the opening enlarged and modified for quicker egress, and on some aircraft, the cockpit roof was removed.

 The aircraft were fitted out at Burtonwood in Cheshire (the major servicing station for all USAAF aircraft in the UK) with Azon radio remote-control equipment.
 Azon (a contraction of "azimuth only") could only provide one axis of movement, so two sets were needed for each drone aircraft.
 Two television cameras were fitted: one in the cockpit to show the main instrumentation panel and one in the nose to show a forward view during the target run, to be transmitted back to an accompanying B-17 "CQ-4" 'mothership'.
 A precision radio altimeter, connected to the aircraft's C1 autopilot, was fitted.

 A whip aerial on the nose received control signals, and an antenna on the tail gun position transmitted the camera signal.
 To improve reception, the mother ship had a directional receiving aerial.
 A smoke canister under the aircraft could be used to leave a trail to improve observation by the mother ship.
 The drone was loaded with explosives weighing more than twice that of a B-17's normal bomb payload.
 The British Torpex ("Torpedo Explosive") used for the purpose was 50% more powerful than TNT alone.
 (Note: The explosive was loaded, as 55 lb boxes, in the bomb bay (210 boxes), radio room (100) and directly behind the cockpit (25)) The control equipment was wrapped with primer cord to ensure its destruction.

 When the training program was complete, the 562nd Squadron had ten drones and four 'motherships' (three B-24s and a B-17G).
 On missions, the drone and its two motherships were accompanied by a small fighter escort (eight P-47s) and supported by a Mosquito flying ahead reporting on the weather.